 People believe in stories, not facts.

-You probably know people who believe very strange things in spite of all the facts being against them.
+You know people who believe very strange things in spite of all the facts being against them.
 Yet, you’ll never get them to change their minds with charts and graphs because they’ll just argue with their own charts and graphs!
-They have subscribed to a story and you can only fight back with a better story.
+They have subscribed to a story, and you can only fight back with a better story.

 Well, lucky for you, you happen to have the most powerful story of all: children in need!

-We have to reframe the needs of gifted students.
+We have to re-frame the needs of gifted students.
 Most people think of them as “above average.”
 That’s way off.
 Gifted kids are way way way above average.
 They’re outliers.
 And some gifted kids are outliers among the outliers.

 The Medium